 Thanks to Mary Alexander at Blue Gem Siamese in northern Massachusetts for my first breeder female.
 Thanks to Robin Jordan in Rhode Island for my first breeder male.
 Kristina Kate is from Rebecca Kopp at Blue Eyed Six in Pennsylvania.These breeders worked for a long time and are now retired.
-I had my first litter in 2005 and started producing cattery kittens from them, and from my new cats.
+I had my first litter in 2007 and started producing cattery kittens from them, and from my new breeding kittens.
 I get my purebred breeder cats from siamese cat breeders, as well as from myself.
 I register my kittens and cats through the Cat Fanciers Association.

 Thanks to Gerlinda at Gerlinda.com for the artistry she added to my site.